Living Trust Taxation: What Michigan Citizens Need to Know

 Just by reading this simple explanation of living trust taxation, you might already think it’s quite a complicated subject– and, quite frankly, it is!

-The Bowen Law office is here to help you navigate legal matters related to living trust tax.
+The Bowen Hoogstra Law office is here to help you navigate legal matters related to living trust tax.
 We will give you a rundown of a living trust’s pros and cons and whether it is in your best interest to set one up.
 For more legal inquiries, you can call us at (231) 726-4484.
 You can also reach us here.

 DISCLAIMER: